Course Title: Indigenous Dislocation and Diaspora

 Excursion & report [30%]

 Select 1 topic from the list provided in the first week of class and write an essay, which examines the implications of dislocation on a specific group of Indigenous peoples either in Australia, North America or New Zealand.
-You will be expected to show evidence of wider research by seeking out references and theoretical arguments beyond those given in the lectures and readings.
-At the minimum the essay will show evidence of critical review of 10 sources outside those provided in the course reader.
-Ensure your essay is fully referenced with in text references or footnotes and a bibliography.
-2500 words.
+Make sure you show evidence of your research for the group you have chosen.
+Your essay must be fully referenced with in-text referencing or footnotes and a reference list.
+2000 words.

 - If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or the Disability Liaison Unit if you would like to find out more.

 - A student charter http://www.rmit.edu.au/about/studentcharter summarises your responsibilities as an RMIT student as well as those of your teachers.